-Quick Release skewers come in two distinct types: Enclosed cam and Exposed cam designs.
+Quick release skewers come in two distinct types: Enclosed cam and Exposed cam designs.

 Sometime in the '80s, a variant type of skewer was introduced, one that is less expensive to manufacture, and is sometimes a bit lighter.
 This type uses a split external cam that straddles the end of the skewer.
-External cam skewers use a curved plastic washer between the cam and the toothed metal washer that presses against the dropout.
+External-cam skewers use a curved plastic washer between the cam and the toothed metal washer that presses against the dropout.

 Despite the marketing hype associated with these "boutique" skewers, they are actually considerably inferior in functionality to the traditional type.
 They are often seen under rather prestigious names, as was the one photographed here.
-(I photoshopped the logo off, so as not to pick on one particular brand.)
+(I Photoshopped the logo off, so as not to pick on one particular brand.)

-The exposed cam can not be kept as clean and well lubricated as the shielded one can.
+The exposed cam can not be kept as clean and well-lubricated as the shielded one can.

-In addition, the exposed cam is a larger diameter, (typically 16 mm vs 7 mm for an enclosed cam) so the friction is acting on a longer moment arm (the radius of the cam.)
+In addition, the exposed cam has a larger diameter, (typically 16 mm vs 7 mm for an enclosed cam) so the friction is acting on a longer moment arm (the radius of the cam.)

-The result is that the exposed cam type provides very much less clamping force for a given amount of hand force on the lever.
+The result is that the exposed-cam type provides very much less clamping force for a given amount of hand force on the lever.